National Unity Party (Albania)

 The National Unity Party (in Albanian: Partia e Unitetit Kombëtar) is a political party in Albania.
 It was founded in March 1991.
 It is an ultra-nationalist party and supports for pan-Albanian confederation.
 Ahead of the 2005 parliamentary elections, PUK formed a coalition together with three other parties grouped in the "Parties of the Social Spectrum of Albania".
 The coalition contested the elections as Parties of the Social Spectrum of Albania - National Unity Party (PSSSH-PUK).
 PSSSH-PUK failed to win any seats.

-The party is led by Idajet Beqiri.
+The party is led by Idajet Beqiri, who is also the chairman.